shenyuanxin19/ENSO-GPP-Sensitivity/README.md

 ## Planned analysis

-1. Calculate and visualize **ENSO indices** (DJF Niño3.4 SST anomalies) and annual variations of tropical terrestrial carbon flux (**GPP**), comparing their variability across three climate scenarios (piControl, abrupt-4×CO₂, and G1).
+1. Calculate and visualize **ENSO indices** and annual variations of tropical terrestrial carbon flux (**GPP**), comparing their variability across three climate scenarios (piControl, abrupt-4×CO₂, and G1).

 2. Quantify the **sensitivity of GPP to ENSO events** using linear regression, identifying differences in ENSO–GPP relationships among the three scenarios.